TTurvey/CV/README.md

 - TDD
 - Ruby
 - RSpec
+- JavaScript
+- Node.js

-#### University of Nottingham - MEng Mechanical Engineering (2011 to 2015)
+### **<ins>University of Nottingham - MEng Mechanical Engineering</ins>** _(2011 to 2015)_
 - MEng Mechanical Engineering, additional coursework in business/management and coding (MATLAB).
 - Obtained a 2:1 at Bachelor level and a 2:2 at Masters showcasing strong numeracy skills and well as an ability to problems solve.
 - Voted as the Course Representative for the year group and ensured that any problems that students had regarding the engineering course were brought to the university’s attention.

-#### Any other qualifications

-???

 ## Hobbies
+---

-I'm a film buff (I usually have a few good recommendations up my sleeve), enjoy going to music gigs and challenging myself physically via functional fitness competitions such as CrossFit.
+- I'm a film buff (I usually have a few good recommendations up my sleeve)
+- enjoy going to music gigs
+- challenging myself physically via functional fitness competitions such as CrossFit.